Filters Filters — How DE Pool Filter Works: Complete Diagram & Guide

 Diatomaceous earth is made from fossilized diatoms (microscopic algae) that create an incredibly fine filtering medium.
 When you add DE powder to your skimmer, it coats the filter grids with millions of tiny particles that have microscopic pores and sharp edges.

 This creates a filter cake that traps particles much smaller than the grid fabric itself could catch.
-The DE layer acts like a living filter - as it captures debris, it actually becomes more effective at catching even smaller particles.
+As the DE cake captures debris, it becomes denser and can trap even finer particles over time (though this also raises filter pressure).

 Pressure and Flow Dynamics